-- Most of the time (75% to 80%) SVXY is a real money maker, and the rest of the time it is giving up much of its value in a few weeks—drawdowns of 80% are not unheard of.
-The chart below shows SVXY from 2004 using actual values from October 2011 forward and simulated values before that.
+- Most of the time (75% to 80%) the SVXY strategy is a real moneymaker—the rest of the time it is giving up a lot of value quickly.
+My simulation shows that 65%+ drawdowns would have occurred if the -0.5X SVXY had been trading in the 2004 to 2017 timeframe.
+The chart below shows -0.5X SVXY from 2004 using historic VIX Futures values to generate simulated values.

-- Understand that SVXY does not implement a true short of its tracking index.
-Instead, it attempts to track the -1X percentage inverse of the index on a daily basis.
-To maintain this -1X behaviour the fund must rebalance/reset its investments at the end of each day.
+- SVXY does not implement a true short of its tracking index.
+Instead, it attempts to track the -0.5X percentage inverse of the index on a daily basis.
+To maintain this -0.5X behavior the fund must rebalance/reset its investments at the end of each day.
 For a detailed example of how this rebalancing works see “How do Leveraged and Inverse ETFs Work?”

-- There are some very good reasons for this rebalancing, for example, a true short can only deliver at most a 100% gain and the leverage of a true short is rarely -1X (for more on this see “Ten Questions About Short Selling”.
-SVXY, on the other hand, is up 600% since its inception and it faithfully delivers a daily percentage move very close to -1X of its index.
+- There are some very good reasons for this rebalancing, for example, a true short can only deliver at most a 100% gain and the leverage of a true short is variable (for more on this see “Ten Questions About Short Selling”).
+The simulated -0.5X SVXY, on the other hand, is up over 600% since VIX futures started trading in March of 2004 and it should faithfully deliver a daily percentage move very close to -0.5X of its index.

 How does ProShares make money on SVXY?

 - An Exchange Trade Fund like SVXY must explicitly hold the appropriate securities or equivalent swaps matching the index it tracks.
 ProShares does a very nice job of providing visibility into those positions.
 The “Daily Holdings” tab of their website shows how many VIX futures contracts are being held.
-Because of the -1X nature of the fund, the face value of the VIX futures contracts will be very close to the negative of the net “Other asset / cash” value of the fund.
+Because of the -0.5X nature of the fund, SVXY will typically be short VIX futures contracts with a notional (list price) value half of the overall asset value of the fund.

 - ProShares collects a daily investor fee on SVXY’s assets.
-The fee is stated as a 0.95 annual fee, but it’s implemented by subtracting 0.95/365 of a percent from each share’s value every calendar day.
-With current assets at $280 million this fee brings in around $2.5 million per year.
-That should be enough to be profitable, however I suspect the ProShares’ business model includes revenue from more than just the investor fee.
+The fee is stated as a 0.95% annual fee, but it’s implemented by subtracting 0.95/365 of a percent from each share’s value every calendar day.
+With current assets of around $400 million, this fee brings in around $3 million per year.
+That should be enough to be profitable, however, I suspect the ProShares’ business model includes revenue from more than just the investor fee.